GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 If '_limit' comes after a column name, e.g. `mag_limit`, this is a limit column for the relevant datatype.
 Is the data an upper limit (1), not a limit (0) or a lower limit (-1).
 Added by the plotfuncs.py code.

 ### Common keywords
-These appear in all types of files.
+Keywords that might appear in any file.

-##### Dates and Times
+***Dates and Times***
-One or both of these data will be present in each file.
+Time should always appear in all files.
+Sometimes the date will also appear.

   * `date` The date of observation.